configcat/docs/website/docs/advanced/troubleshooting.md

 title: Troubleshooting
 description: This section helps you troubleshoot your issues.
 It's a good idea to double check these before contacting support.
 ---
 The following issues were reported by customers.
-We collected what we learned and possible solutions.
+We collected what we learned and the possible solutions.

 ## Long response times and connection issues

-First, you can verify on the [Service Status Monitor](https://status.configcat.com) that ConfigCat is up and running or if there is planned maintenance.
+First, you can verify on the [Service Status Monitor](https://status.configcat.com) whether ConfigCat is up and running or there is a planned maintenance.
 ### General SDK Checklist
 1. It might be a good idea to update the ConfigCat SDK to the latest version.
 1. Check if you configured the [Data Governance](/advanced/data-governance) functionality properly.